harry-g/jenkinstools/README.md

 Multibranch is used differently here: each branch is a separate tool that you can use.
 This way you just reference this repo and you have all tools handy as single tool jobs in "branches".

+⚠️ These tools are very powerful and can **delete jobs or mess up Jenkins or job configuratiosn completely**!
+Compare it to Jenkins script console. **By using this project you agree to use it at your own risk** and you should **only give Jenkins admins access** to these tool jobs.

 ## Setup
 Just configure a multibranch job on this repo (more detailed hints to be documented).
 Then every branch will run a build.
 First run will usually fail as Jenkins needs to parse the Jenkinsfile and e.g. create build parameters.